oliverselinger/db-evolve/README.md

 #### What databases are supported?

-It is tested with Postgres, MySql and H2.
+It is tested with Oracle, Postgres, MySql and H2.

+#### Are statements with other end delimiter than `;` supported, like PL/SQL?

+No. Currently statements are delimited by `;` only.